rgehrsitz/rex/docs/BYTECODE_COMPATIBILITY.md

 `compiler.GenerateBytecode` returns an error that callers must check.
 Label resolution is an internal compiler step, so unresolved control-flow labels cannot be reported as successfully compiled artifacts.
-This source API does not change the version-2 layout or the bytes produced for a valid ruleset.

 ## Changing the format